 Beltone Digital Hearing Aids Reviewed

-is the Linq and Edge which have nine digital channels to help hear the human conversation clearly while eliminating background noise.
+is the Linq and Edge which have nine digital channels to help hear human conversation clearly while eliminating background noise.

 Miracle Ear Hearing Aids Reviewed